 Mr. Sharif said Wednesday that his government would create a special team to investigate the former Pakistani military chief.

-The government could file a complaint against Musharraf after the team completes its probe.
+The government could file a complaint against Mr. Musharraf after the team completes its probe.

-On Monday, Sharif told the country's parliament that he intends to put the retired general on trial for treason for suspending the constitution while in power.
+On Monday, the prime minister told the country's parliament that he intends to put the retired general on trial for treason for suspending the constitution while in power.

 He returned to Pakistan in March and tried to stand in the May general election, but was barred from running.

-Musharraf is also being investigated for allegedly playing a role in the murder of former Prime Minister Benazir Bhutto.
-He has been accused of failing to provide adequate security to Bhutto, who was gunned down in a 2007 political rally.
+Mr. Musharraf is also being investigated for allegedly playing a role in the murder of former prime minister Benazir Bhutto.
+He has been accused of failing to provide adequate security to Ms. Bhutto, who was gunned down in a 2007 political rally.